-Mission: First Year Experience Peer Mentors are upper-division students who join a First-Year Success Team along with a faculty member and student services professional to support first-year students in a section of University Studies 100: Foundations for College Success and Lifelong Learning.
+Mission: First Year Experience Peer Mentors are upper-division students who join a First-Year Success Team along with a faculty member and student services professional to support first-year students in a section of University Studies 100: Foundations for College Success, Lifelong Learning and Self-Development Course, which also satisfied General Education (GE) Area E: Life-Long Learning and Self-Development.
 The Peer Mentor plays an active role in class activities and meets with individual students to serve as a resource and role model.

 Peer Mentors support first-year students in their social, personal and academic transition to CSUF.
 Peer Mentors serve in a section of University Studies 100 where they act as a resource, support system and role model to new students.
 Being a Peer Mentor provides an opportunity for upper-class students to learn about first-year transition; develop communication, facilitation, leadership and other skills; and contribute to the University.
 The First Year Experience Peer Mentor Programs is certified by the International Mentor Training Program of the College Reading and Learning Association.

 The goal of the Peer Mentor Program is to provide mentors with the knowledge and skills to foster academic success, encourage campus involvement and promote community engagement for first-year students.
 The Peer Mentors are supervised and supported by the professional staff members of First Year Experience as well as by the faculty and student services professional that they are teamed with.
 Peer Mentors help First Year Experience achieve their goals by participating in the University Studies 100 class section they are assigned to and playing an active role in class discussions, collaborating with First-Year Success Team members, and meeting with individual students to serve as a role model and mentor.

 - Receive a Certificate of Recognition from the College Reading and Learning Association

 3-unit elective credit towards graduation for University Studies 397: The Peer Mentor Experience course